jobellet/Article_Checklist_Manager/README.md

 ⸻

 🚀 Project Goal
-	1. Create a dedicated project for each manuscript (acm init <ProjectName>).
+	1. Create a dedicated project for each manuscript (acm init --project-name <ProjectName>).
 	2. Generate a hierarchical checklist that you can break into any number of sections and nested sub-tasks (e.g. Title & Abstract → Abstract quality → Word count check).
 	3. Visualize progress with percentage bars at every level: per sub-task, per parent section, and overall.
 	4. Adapt the checklist to journal-specific requirements (e.g. Cell Press STAR Methods, Nature Reporting Summary, data availability statements).